- 29-Jun-2021 08:47 am

 The technology advancement gave a boost to online education in the 21century and also due to the ongoing pandemic Covid-19.
 Students, More than 6.3 million students in the US took at least one online course.
 With the far reach of the internet, many students are willing to enroll in online classes.
 Online classes are scheduled according to your convenience.
 This is also being cost-effective.
 The number of students enrolling online has been increasing constantly.
 In 2018 more than a hundred coding boot camps existed in US programs.

-Higher Education Institutions in the US
+Higher Education Institutions in the United States

 The higher education programs are designed for four years and then pass the finals which are by accumulating the hours of classroom study and the quality of work done in these courses.
 Universities providing four-year study either privately funded or by the federal aid given to the institutions.
 Private universities are largely dependent on tuition fees levied on the students.
 There are different types of colleges.